maritz/nohm/index.md

 ### Models
 You start by defining a Model.
 A model needs a name and properties and can optionally have custom methods and a redis client.

-<small>Strictly speaking the properties are optional as well, but a model really doesn't make sense without them.</small>

 {% highlight js %}
 var someModel = nohm.model('YourModelName', {